CrystalTechSAS/jcrystal_documentation/clients/getting_started/angular.md

     cd my-angular-app
     ```

+Now that you have an Angular application, go to the next section to set it up to use jCrystal.

 ### Set up an already created Angular application

 Follow these steps to set up an already created Angular application to support jCrystal: